isaacllopisaracil/PrimeTable/README.md

 executable directly, passing an integer between 1 and 10 as a parameter.

+### NuGet dependencies
+Note the following NuGet package dependencies:
+- Moq.4.2.1510.2205
+- NUnit.2.6.4

+The `packages` folder has been added to GIT for safety, but when running on Visual Studio, make sure that the option *Allow NuGet to download missing packages* is enabled.

 ## What I am pleased with
 - **Testability**: Almost every class has been abstracted to an appropriate interface in order to enhance testability and enable